mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	Thi stood on a rock and called out for quiet before addressing them.

 	"Mamen, Women, Men.
-My name is Casra, and I'm a doctor here on the Shadestead.
+My name is Casra, and I'm a doctor here on Ulukoma.
 There are far more of you here today than we have ever had before."

 	A voice called out from the crowd, "Ara is dying!"